MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 Refer to the link for detailed sample json file - [Set preferences for Microsoft Defender for Endpoint on Linux.](linux-preferences.md)

 > [!IMPORTANT]
-> If you disable eBPF, the supplementary event provider switches back to auditd.
-> In the event eBPF doesn't become enabled or is not supported on any specific kernel, it will automatically switch back to auditd and retain all auditd custom rules.
+> If you disable eBPF or in the event eBPF is not supported on any specific kernel, supplementary event provider switches to ‘Netlink’.
+All process operations will continue to flow seamlessly, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.

 You can also check the status of eBPF (enabled/disabled) on your linux endpoints using advanced hunting in the Microsoft Defender Portal.
 Steps are as follows: